dsp-uga/hall-p2/README.md

 These next two sections will help you run this project on your local machine to attempt at replicating our results.

 #### Prerequisites
-This project uses Python 3 with different packages:
+This project uses different Python packages listed below:
   * [Keras](https://keras.io/): A deep learning package that is used to build the UNets that really makes the code easy to follow.
   * [OpenCv](https://opencv.org/): The library that contains different methods to processes images and implements the Optical Flow functions
   * [Skimage](https://scikit-image.org/): Another image processing library that we used for different prepressing [filters](http://scikit-image.org/docs/dev/api/skimage.filters.html).
 We used these 4 filters: roberts, sobel, scharr, and prewitt.